 Less farm, more private nature reserve, it's a renovated homestead in the heart of a vast expanse of unspoilt fynbos heathland.
 Only occasional breezes and birdsong interrupt the deep stillness here.
-Of its 4 suites, 3 are freestanding huts: stylish and comfortable, yet run on 100% green energy powered by the sun.
+Of its four accommodations, three are freestanding cabins: stylish and comfortable, yet run on 100% green energy powered by the sun.
 Lie in bed and you'll believe you're sleeping outside: wall-to-wall windows give astonishing views across the plains to the distant ocean.
-It's rural but not rustic: clean lines and fine wine mean you won't be roughing it.
-Owner Maarten has harmonised nature and hotel together, then wrapped it up with some serious eco-savvy.
+It's rural but not rustic: clean lines mean you won't be roughing it.
+Owner Maarten has harmonised nature and lodge together, then wrapped it up with some serious eco-savvy.

 - An incredible sense of space, wilderness and tranquility, yet it's only a 2.5-hour drive from Cape Town

 - Simple luxury and huge views from the rooms